Visitor Registration

 Activation of Search and Rescue

-At this time, we are not asking groups to de-register.
+At this time, we are not asking groups to deregister.
 Your emergency contact must get in touch with us if your group is overdue.
 Please inform your emergency contact to call our emergency number (monitored 24/7) if your party has not returned as planned and/or has missed a scheduled check-in for over 24 hours.

 Plan Your Trip

 If you’re unfamiliar with the area, make early contact with staff to discuss your trip well in advance.
 Carefully review the visitor safety information, including the bear safety information.
-Understand where you are planning to go and the challenges associated with that particular route and area of the park.
+Understand where you are planning to go, and the challenges associated with that particular route and area of the park.
 Ensure you are properly provisioned and equipped for the trip, including the knowledge, skills, and physical fitness required for the activities you plan to undertake.

 If you plan on visiting the community of Łutsël K’é please contact manager@thaidenenene.ca prior to travelling.

 Knowledge is the key to a safe and enjoyable trip.
-Independent travellers are advised to carefully map their route, develop a safety plan, and to be very thorough in preparing their equipment and provisions.
+Independent travelers are advised to carefully map their route, develop a safety plan, and to be very thorough in preparing their equipment and provisions.

 Recommendations